PandaRyshan/ocserv/README.md

 ## Description

-This repo combines [ocserv](https://ocserv.gitlab.io/www/recipes.html) VPN server and [certbot](https://eff-certbot.readthedocs.io/en/stable/using.html#) in one image, allowing users to use secure VPN service and request or renew cert automatically.
+This repo combines [ocserv](https://ocserv.openconnect-vpn.net/) VPN server and [certbot](https://certbot.eff.org/) in one image, allowing users to use secure VPN service and request or renew cert automatically.
 The certbot-dns-cloudflare plugin is installed by default.

 This image provided a default config in `/etc/ocserv/ocserv.conf`.
 If you don't mount a conf file, it will generate a new one.
-And [ENV file](https://github.com/PandaRyshan/ocserv/blob/main/.env) is used to request a Letsencrypt certificate and create a default username.
-If no ENV is provided, the ocserv service will be started with a locally generated certificate.
+And [ENV file](https://github.com/PandaRyshan/ocserv/blob/main/.env) is used to request a Let's Encrypt certificate and create a default username.
+If no ENV is provided, the ocserv service will generate a self-signed certificate.

+The default ocserv config I provided is designed to offer a basic, out-of-box VPN environment.
+It doesn't include additional config for internal resources access control, user authentication, user management, auditing, etc. And camouflage feature default is disabled in the config, you can enable it and set a secret string for it if you need.
+For more features and settings, please refer to the [offical documention](https://ocserv.openconnect-vpn.net/ocserv.8.html).

 The latest version is 1.3.0, and dockerhub page is [here](https://ocserv.gitlab.io/www/download.html).